BME-nodeservers/udi-lutronra2-poly/configdoc.md

 ## RadioRA 2
 - Enter the IP Address, Username, Password for your RadioRa 2 Main Repeater.

-## RA2 Select
-- Default username and password are lutron/integration and are the defaults for the NodeServer.
-- The Lutron Integration Protocol does not report status of Occupancy sensors for RA 2 Select.
-Occupancy sensors added as devices will not report status.
-- Pico remotes are the only keypad available for RA 2 Select.

-## Caseta Pro
-- Default username and password are lutron/integration and are the defaults for the NodeServer.
-- Telnet Support must be enabled from the mobile app
-  - Settings -> Advanced -> Integration -> Telnet Suport
-- The Integration Report is accessible from the mobile app.
-  - Settings -> Advanced -> Integration
-- The Lutron Integration Protocol does not report status of Occupancy sensors for Caseta Pro.
-Occupancy sensors added as devices will not report status.
-- Pico remotes are the only keypad available for Caseta Pro.

 ## Shades
 - Shades are experimental and may not function correctly.
 - Need test equipment or testers